ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### I/O function calls should not be vulnerable to path injection attacks

 Indica que a função I/O está vulnerável a certos ataques.
-A mensagem que aparece é esta:

 > _User provided data, such as URL parameters, POST data payloads, or cookies, should always be considered untrusted and tainted.
 Constructing file system paths directly from tainted data could enable an attacker to inject specially crafted values, such as '../', that change the initial path and, when accessed, resolve to a path on the filesystem where the user should normally not have access.
 A successful attack might give an attacker the ability to read, modify, or delete sensitive information from the file system and sometimes even execute arbitrary operating system commands.
 This is often referred to as a "path traversal" or "directory traversal" attack.
 For more information checkout the CWE-99 \(_[_https://cwe.mitre.org/data/definitions/99.html_](https://cwe.mitre.org/data/definitions/99.html)_\) advisory and checkout the \(_[_https://owasp.org/www-project-top-ten/OWASP\_Top\_Ten\_2017/Top\_10-2017\_A1-Injection_](https://owasp.org/www-project-top-ten/OWASP_Top_Ten_2017/Top_10-2017_A1-Injection)_\)_